baobaoanddavid/baobaoanddavid.github.io/content/faqs.md

 -----------

-Q: What is the dress code?
+Q: What is the dress code for the wedding ceremony and reception?

 A: We recommend guests wear [cocktail attire](https://www.theknot.com/content/cocktail-wedding-attire).
 This includes tea-length, knee-length or midi dress; formal jumpsuit; suit and tie.
 Please wear comfortable shoes because the reception is within a park.